 Studies on adaptive immunity against PRRS virus have mainly focused on the development of neutralising antibodies (NAs) and cell-mediated immunity.
 It has been demonstrated that both NAs and cellular responses are unusual, low and delayed.

-Why NAs do not develop as strongly and early as non-neutralising antibodies?
+Why NAs do not develop as strongly and early as non-NAs?

 Several hypotheses have been proposed to explain this phenomenon: 1.
 Modulation in the expression of immunologically relevant cell-surface molecules and poor cytokine stimulation.As described above, the PRRS virus immune dysregulation on APCs can interfere with the correct development of both Th1 and Th2 responses.
 This fact could lead to delayed mobilisation of adaptive immunity cells and, consequently, slow production of NAs.

-Why development of cell-mediated immunity against PRRS virus is slow and weak?
+Why cell-mediated immunity against PRRS virus is slow and weak?

 Several hypotheses have been proposed to explain this phenomenon: 1.
 Impairment or enhancement of some cytokines.Impairment of some cytokines such as IFN-α or TNF-α can affect the development of an effective Th1 immune response.
 Also, the induction of IL-10 by PRRS virus may negatively regulate the cell responses.